 Further details regarding the Board's work are available in the ‘Who we are and what we do’ and ‘Our policies and procedures’ sections of the University’s Freedom of Information publication scheme, under ‘Legal framework’, ‘How the Institution is organised’, and ‘Procedures and policies relating to members of the Board of Governors’.

-A register of members’ interests (together with those of the co-opted member of Audit & Risk Committee, holders of senior posts, and members of the University Executive Group) can be found in the 'Lists and registers' section of the scheme.
+A register of members’ interests (together with those of University Executive Group members, including holders of senior posts) can be found in the ‘Lists and registers’ section of the scheme.

 Minutes of meetings are available in the section ‘How we make decisions’, and the Remuneration Annual Report is in ‘What we spend and how we spend it’, under ‘Staff pay and grading structures’.